You want smart political talk without the meltdowns?

 Hey, I've been promising phone calls.

-We're gonna get to your calls next on the Sean Hannity Show.
+Sean, we're going to get to your calls next on the Sean Hannity show.

 Joe Concha, Carol Roth, and for Mr. Hannity, back with so much more in just a moment.

-Joe Kancha, Carol Roth, and our producer Linda, who we haven't really heard from all that much during the show.
+Joe Concha, Carol Roth, and our producer, Linda, who we haven't really heard from all that much during this show.

 You need a dang break.